MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-github-copilot-install-and-states.md

 ### Copilot is active

-Copilot is in an active state and fully functional if the user is signed into Visual Studio with a GitHub account that has an active [subscription](https://docs.github.com/en/billing/managing-billing-for-github-copilot/about-billing-for-github-copilot) to [GitHub Copilot for Individuals](https://docs.github.com/copilot/overview-of-github-copilot/about-github-copilot-for-individuals) or [GitHub Copilot for Business](https://docs.github.com/copilot/overview-of-github-copilot/about-github-copilot-for-business).
+Copilot is in an active state and fully functional if you're signed into Visual Studio with a GitHub account that has an active [subscription](https://docs.github.com/en/billing/managing-billing-for-github-copilot/about-billing-for-github-copilot) to [GitHub Copilot for Individuals](https://docs.github.com/copilot/overview-of-github-copilot/about-github-copilot-for-individuals) or [GitHub Copilot for Business](https://docs.github.com/copilot/overview-of-github-copilot/about-github-copilot-for-business).

 Using the dropdown menu, you can easily open the Chat window, access Copilot settings, and manage Copilot subscription.